 Enron also is a nominal defendant in numerous shareholder derivative lawsuits pending in state courts in Texas and Oregon and in the United States District Court for the Southern District of Texas.
 These lawsuits, which were filed after October 16, 2001, purport to assert derivative claims on behalf of Enron against certain current and/or former officers and directors of Enron, outside firms providing professional services to Enron and various other companies.
 The claims asserted in these lawsuits include breach of the duty of disclosure, abuse of control, fraud, unjust enrichment and money had and received.
-The plaintiffs seek actual and punitive damages, restitution, a constructive trust, an accounting injunctive relief, attorney’s fees, expert fees, pre- and post-judgment interest and court costs.
+The plaintiffs seek actual and punitive damages, restitution, a constructive trust, an accounting, injunctive relief, attorney’s fees, expert fees, pre- and post-judgment interest and court costs.
 These lawsuits were filed very recently and Enron is investigating its responsibilities with respect to them.
 Enron has also received requests from shareholders under Section 16(b) of the Securities Exchange Act of 1934 to recover short-swing profits from officers, directors and certain other parties.
 Enron is currently investigating these requests.

 On November 12, 2001, a shareholder filed a class action in state court in Houston, Texas against Enron, its directors and Dynegy, seeking to enjoin the merger between Enron and Dynegy.
 The petition alleges that Enron’s directors breached their fiduciary duties to Enron’s shareholders by agreeing to sell Enron for inadequate consideration, for improper purposes and without an adequate investigation of the alternatives available to Enron.
 The shareholder seeks to enjoin the merger.
 Enron intends to vigorously defend this lawsuit.

-Although the outcome of these various lawsuits cannot be determined, a loss from these matters could well have material impact on Enron’s financial condition and/or results of operations.
-The amount of any such loss is not currently estimable.
+Although the outcome of these various lawsuits cannot be determined, the resolution of these matters could well have material impact on Enron’s financial condition and/or results of operations.
+The cost of any resolution is not currently estimable.
 In addition, as explained in Note 2 (see “Merger with Dynegy and Related Equity Financing”), the completion of the merger with Dynegy is conditioned on the absence of any event after November 9, 2001 that would have a material adverse effect on Enron.
 Pursuant to the merger agreement, if Enron’s liabilities and expenses from and after November 9, 2001 associated with all pending or threatened litigation matters, in the reasonable judgment of Dynegy exceed, or are reasonably likely to exceed, $2 billion in the aggregate (net of proceeds of insurance and litigation reserves reflected in Enron’s financial statements), the amount of such excess over $2 billion will be taken into account in determining whether a material adverse effect on Enron has occurred, and, in any event, if the amount of such excess exceeds, or is reasonably likely to exceed, $1.5 billion, a material adverse effect on Enron will be deemed to have occurred.

 Other Litigation